 Now, those of you who have already read Japanese government's national report must be aware that it often lacks in basic statistical data, such as the one about the national budgets of adult education and the number of learners participating in adult education.
 It is naturally not an easy task to get a whole picture of adult education out of pieces which are scattered everywhere --- adult education is provided by both educational and non-educational (e.g. welfare and labor) institutions/organizations and administered by several different ministries.
-In addition, while the Japanese government conducts a 'social education survey' every year, it has been largely indifferent to the profiles (such as the sex and age) of the participants of social education unless educational programs in question are targeted to specific sex/age groups.
-The survey has tended to be content with producing such rough data as the annual budget or the number of users of a given social education institution.
-For this reason it has not been very useful when one would like to know the state of adult education/learning carried out within the field of social education.
-As mentioned above, the concept of social education itself is all-inclusive and indiscriminatory about who (and how old) the participants are.
-While this is a unique way of categorizing education and has its own merit at conceptual level, it is clear that the methods of collecting data for a social education survey should be modified so that they can grasp the reality of social education in minute detail, with which adult education/learning overlaps to a large extent.
+In addition, while the Japanese government has conducted a 'social education survey' every year, it has been largely indifferent to the profiles (such as the sex and age) of the participants of social education unless educational programs in question are targeted to specific sex/age groups.
+It has tended to be content with such rough data as budgets or the number of users of a given social education institution.
+For this reason it has not been very useful when one would like to know the state of adult education/learning in Japan.

+As mentioned above, the concept of social education itself is all-inclusive and indiscriminate about who (and how old) the participants are.
+While this is a unique way of categorizing education and has its own merit, in order to grasp in details the reality of social education, with which adult education/learning partly overlaps, it is necessary to modify the methods of collecting data for a social education survey.

-( the section 1. is written by the Committee on International Affairs of JSSACE and translated by TOKIWA-FUSE Miho\)
+(The section 1. is written by the Committee on International Affairs of JSSACE;

+Translated by TOKIWA-FUSE Miho\)